 Then, depending on exactly what you are appealing; the Appeal may or may not be debatable.
 For example, an Appeal while an undebatable question is pending is not debatable.
 However, the chair is always allowed to give a speech explaining their ruling (even if the Appeal is not debatable).
 If the Appeal is debatable, then all members can speak once on appeal except the chair who entitled to speak twice.
 In a debatable Appeal, the chair is allowed to speak both at the beginning and the close of debate on the Appeal.
 After all the debate on the Appeal, a majority vote will then sustain the decision of the chair.

 If you truly believe that the chair of the meeting made an incorrect ruling, then an Appeal is the best method of challenging that ruling.
 However a note of caution, an Appeal is improper if there cannot be two reasonable opinions regarding whatever the chair is ruling on or if there has already been an Appeal.
 In these cases, an Appeal would be dilatory and will not be allowed by the chair.

-If you have any questions about appealing the decision of the chair or any other motions in Robert’s Rules of Order, then I would encourage you to contact myself or one of my colleagues at Black, Slaughter and Black, PA.
-I and other lawyers at Black, Slaughter and Black, PA regularly advise our clients regarding meeting procedures.
+If you have any questions about appealing the decision of the chair or any other motions in Robert’s Rules of Order, then I would encourage you to contact myself or one of my colleagues at Law Firm Carolinas.
+I and other lawyers at Law Firm Carolinas regularly advise our clients regarding meeting procedures.